Pebaz/tidbytes/README.md

 > **Memory manipulation reimagined with bit addressing**

+Referring to the ninth bit of a region of memory should be trivial.
+It is, isn’t it?
+It turns out that this is not as straightforward as it might seem.
+Depending on the byte order, (referred to under the canonical moniker “endianness”), the ninth bit may appear to the left or the right (not accounting for mixed endianness) of the first bit (bit zero).
+The first byte should be the rightmost byte for numeric data, but not when reading from a file for example.
+In this case the first byte would be the leftmost byte.
+Because of all of this, I designed Tidbytes to work specifically with bits as the primary addressable unit of memory to provide clarity when working with memory from diverse sources.

 The purpose of Tidbytes is to allow bits to be placed precisely where they are wanted.
 In the pursuit of mapping this ideal to idiomatic types, some in-built concepts were rediscovered.
 There really seems to be some fundamental types in